 Inequities may arise in the identification of patients with high BMI as assessed in healthcare settings.
-While reported rates of identification of high BMI by social determinants of health among children are not available, NHANES data showed that Black American adults were less likely to report being told that they are overweight by a clinician than White Americans regardless of clinical weight status and weight-associated comorbidities, especially when their BMI was close to the 30 kg/m2 threshold.234 While this may reflect inequities in identification of higher BMI (and treatment that may flow from the diagnosis), it may also reflect clinicians' acknowledgement of evidence that BMI may not track with adiposity as well in Black persons compared with White persons.^{14, 173, 174} Another study found that adult women with a BMI \geq 30 kg/m2.235
+While reported rates of identification of high BMI by social determinants of health among children are not available, NHANES data showed that Black American adults were less likely to report being told that they are overweight by a clinician than White Americans regardless of clinical weight status and weight-associated comorbidities, especially when their BMI was close to the 30 kg/m2 threshold.
+While this may reflect inequities in identification of higher BMI (and treatment that may flow from the diagnosis), it may also reflect clinicians acknowledgement of evidence that BMI may not track with adiposity as well in Black persons compared with White persons.
+Another study found that adult women with a BMI of 30 kg/m2 or higher were more than twice as likely to be diagnosed with obesity than adult men with a BMI of 30 kg/m2 or higher.

 There may also be inequities in the likelihood of being advised to lose weight among people with high BMI.
 Again, we did not find evidence on patterns of advice among children, but evidence among adults suggests differences based on social factors.
-Among a representative sample of 1,109 adult residents of New Jersey with overweight or obesity who completed a phone survey in 2009-2010, multivariate models showed that a number of factors were associated with a lower likelihood of being advised by a healthcare provider to lose weight in the prior 12 months: lower income, Hispanic ethnicity (vs. White and Black), lower educational attainment, lacking health insurance, male sex, and not having diabetes.236 A smaller study (n=282) found a very similar pattern of results among patients recruited from a primary care setting in South Carolina.237 As with identification of high weight, some discrepancies in advice might not reflect inequities, but instead reflect an effort to minimize burden for patients facing significant barriers to weight loss, or setting a higher priority on building trust and respecting patient preferences than on weight loss.
+Among a representative sample of 1,109 adult residents of New Jersey with overweight or obesity who completed a telephone survey in 2009-2010, multivariate models showed that a number of factors were associated with a lower likelihood of being advised by a healthcare provider to lose weight in the prior 12 months: lower income, Hispanic ethnicity (vs. White and Black race), lower educational attainment, lacking health insurance, male sex, and not having diabetes.
+A smaller study (n=282) found a very similar pattern of results among patients recruited from a primary care setting in South Carolina.
+As with identification of high weight, some discrepancies in advice might not reflect inequities, but instead reflect an effort to minimize burden for patients facing significant barriers to weight loss, or setting a higher priority on building trust and respecting patient preferences than on weight loss.

-A survey of 5275 teens across 10 (nonUS) countries and their caregivers and health care clinicians suggests potentially important differences between adolescents and their parents or caregivers and their health care clinicians concerning motivation and barriers to weight loss and healthy lifestyle.238 This study found that 72 percent of the teens reported feeling that obesity had a strong or very strong impact on their life, compared to 89 percent of health care clinicians assuming a strong or very strong impact on the teens' lives.
+A survey of 5,275 teens across 10 (non-U.S.) countries and their caregivers and healthcare clinicians suggests potentially important differences between adolescents and their parents or caregivers and their healthcare clinicians concerning motivation and barriers to weight loss and healthy lifestyle.
+This study found that 72 percent of the teens reported feeling that obesity had a strong or very strong impact on their life, compared to 89 percent of healthcare clinicians assuming a strong or very strong impact on the teens' lives.
 Caregivers tended to underestimate how worried their teenager was about their own weight and were often unaware of their teenager's recent attempts to lose weight.
-As a group, the health care clinicians did not know the main reasons why teenagers want to lose weight.
+As a group, the healthcare clinicians did not know the main reasons why teenagers want to lose weight.
 They also did not know the main reasons preventing teenagers from losing weight.